isomerpages/govtech-gobusiness-main/_productivity_solutions_grant/3-faqs.md

 As part of the enhancement to the existing PSG, job redesign under PSG (PSG-JR) aims to make redesigning jobs easier by providing enterprises with JR consultancy support to complement and drive both their business and workforce transformation.

 PSG-JR will be open for application in the second half of 2020.
 Companies who are interested to apply for PSG-JR consultancy support can submit their application on the Business Grants Portal (BGP) when applications are open.
-Companies will need to register for a CorpPass account to transact on the portal.
+Companies will need to register for a Corppass account to transact on the portal.

 More details will be made available by WSG in due course.